GedikEngin/Imecar/frontend/notes.md

 use Shift + 1 + Enter to auto populate the start of an .html file

-is line break in HTML
+### Linebreak

+how to do a linebreak
 ```html
 <br>
 ```

+### Identifier (ID) and Form tags
-tag identifiers, used to label elements you want JavaScript to be able to easily access
+identifier tags are used to label elements you want JavaScript to be able to easily access, it needs to be unique across the page. you can use them to create a class almost within a form

 ```html
 <form id="identifier">
 ```

-assigning an id to a entity created from inputs in the form
+assigning an id to a form. which can be populated further later down the line

-i.e. getting a vehicle data form:
+i.e. getting vehicle data using a form:

 ```html
 <form id="vehicle-form" action="/tutorial/action.html">